-When Angela met her husband, Tony*, 17 years ago, she had no idea that he had any problems with substance abuse.
+When Angela met her husband, Tony*, 17 years ago, she had no idea that he had any problems with substance use.
 In fact, she once had addiction issues of her own and was so happy to find a man that loved her, regardless of previous struggles.

 “I loved him.
 I saw him for the man he was,” Angela told us.